Any questions or comments can be sent to our Membership Chair, Paul Aanestad, at email@example.com

 Phase I – Mandatory Information Session

 For your application to be considered, you must attend one information session.
-Sessions will be held on January 27, 2018 and January 28, 2018 from 10:00 AM - 11:00 AM or 1:00 PM - 2:00 PM at our station.
+Sessions will be held on September 8, 2018 and September 9, 2018 from TBD at our station.
 During this session, you will learn about the Virginia Tech Rescue Squad and be given a tour of our station.
 This is a time for questions you may have about the application as well as the probationary member process.
 If you are unable to make it to either one of the information sessions please contact our Membership Chair via email as listed above.

 Phase II – Online Application

 Fill out the application for membership.
 The completed application is due by September 15, 2017 at 5:00pm.

 Application Instructions: The application takes about 40 minutes to complete.
 Please complete the application in one sitting or keep the tab open for later.
 If you have any questions or issues, feel free to contact us.